ViCCo-Group/thingsvision/README.md

 6. If you happen to extract hidden unit activations for many images, it is possible to run into `MemoryErrors`.
 To circumvent such problems, a helper function called `split_activations` will split the activation matrix into several batches, and stores them in separate files.
 For now, the split parameter is set to `10`.
 Hence, the function will split the activation matrix into `10` files.
 This parameter can, however, easily be modified in case you need more (or fewer) splits.
 To merge the separate activation batches back into a single activation matrix, just call `merge_activations` when loading the activations (e.g., `activations = merge_activations(PATH)`).

-## Extract features at specific layer of a state-of-the-art `torchvision`, `CORnet`, `VGG16` or `CLIP` model
+## Extract features at specific layer of a state-of-the-art `torchvision`, `TensorFlow`, `CORnet`, or `CLIP` model
-The following examples will show how to load a model with PyTorch and Tensorflow and how to extract features.
+The following examples demonstrate how to load a model with PyTorch or TensorFlow into memory, and how to subsequently extract features.

 ### Example call for AlexNet with PyTorch: